-Shireen is recognized by her organizational managers, peers, and beneficiaries as a dedicated coordinator, organized, visionary, and creative leader who has distinctive abilities in strategic planning, logistic organizing and projects monitoring.
-Also, she is reviewed by her professors and researching peers as a promising scholar and recognized by distinctive researching skills.
-As a proposal writer, she wrote winning proposals approved by the International Organization for Migration (IOM), United Nation Industrial Development Organization (UNIDO), and Arab Women Enterprise Fund (AWEF) to promote the working conditions of blue collar segment through matching and placing blue collar job seekers in fair and decent jobs.
+Shireen is recognized by her organizational managers, peers, and beneficiaries as a dedicated coordinator, organized, visionary, and creative leader who has distinctive abilities in strategic planning, logistic organizing and project monitoring.
+Also, she is reviewed by her professors and researching peers as a promising scholar and recognized by distinctive research skills.
+As a proposal writer, she wrote winning proposals approved by the International Organization for Migration (IOM), United Nations Industrial Development Organization (UNIDO), and Arab Women Enterprise Fund (AWEF) to promote the working conditions of blue collar segment through matching and placing blue collar job seekers in fair and decent jobs.

 Currently, Shireen works with Oxfam as a program officer in The Work in Progress Alliance (WiP), with the aim to improve the economic prospects of young people in Egypt by building their skills to find a job and stimulating entrepreneurship.